cabreralopezf/CodeChallengeGenome/README.md

 This is my take on the automated test part of the challenge, the project is done using the Page Object pattern/model for automated frameworks.

 ## Requirements
-In order to run the tests the web browser Chrome version 84.0 or higher is required.
+The Chrome web browser 84.0 higher is required to run the tests.

-Also it is required to use Python 3.8 or newer to run this.
+It is also required/suggested to use Python 3.8 or newer to run these tests.

 Before running make sure to install the required libraries from terminal in the root of the project.
 This can be done with the command: